SynthIPD: training-free synthetic individual patient data generation: Framework and methodology

-(3) a combination step which combines the data in (1),(2) into $\tilde{d}_n$.
+Step 3. a combination step which combines the data in Step 1 and 2 into $\tilde{d}_n$.
 The third step is straight forward and requires no further explanation.
+See Figure \ref{fig:flowchart} Evaluation\&pick block.

-To clarify, Table \ref{tab:Overview of outputs} is presented with inputs and outputs for each step and a flow chart of our method is shown in Figure \ref{fig:flowchart}.
+To clarify, Table \ref{tab:Overview of outputs} is presented with inputs and outputs for each step.
 The implementation of the proposed algorithm requires several practical requirements, which is not stringent and can be satisfied by the publications in most high quality clinical journal publications.
-A real illustrative example of $\mathcal{G}_a, \mathcal{N}_a, \mathcal{T}, a\in\{0,1\}, \hat{\mathcal{J}}_{\hat{m}_{x,a}}, \hat{\mathcal{J}}_{\hat{\tHR}_x}$ is presented in Example \ref{example:Candor}.
-Although the requirements may appear extensive, it is highly likely that we can locate this information in the follow-up report.
-For example, for the ARROW study \cite[Figure 1,2]{dimopoulos2020once} contains subgroup information for age, CrCL, prior lines of therapy and refractory to bortezomib subgroups, which are not initially reported in the primary publication \cite{moreau2018once}.

-\begin{remark} For simplicity, we assume all aforementioned information are readily available to the researcher.
-When the SVG requirement is not satisfied, the digitization step can also be done by web plot digitizer (e.g., https://automeris.io) and IPDfromKM package \cite{liu2021ipdfromkm} or KM-GPT \cite{kmgpt}, sacrificing modest degree of precision, see \ref{subsec:digitization numerical}. \end{remark}
+An illustrative example of our workflow can be found in Example \ref{example:Candor}.